alexpissinoumakki/adversarial_seizure_detection/README.md

 #### 1. [_Recommended_, Optional] Create a virtual environment

-This project uses Python3.6+, so we recommend that you have at least Python3.6 installed on your machine.
+This project uses Python3.6+, so I recommend that you have at least Python3.6 installed on your machine.
 YOu can refer to this [guide](https://docs.python-guide.org/starting/installation/) to help you in installation of Python.
 Once you have Python3.6+ installed, in this project's directory, you can use the following command: